Skip to main content

 Activity Activity Description Status

 1. Scoping and Systematic Reviews Comprehensive reviews of emerging agri-genomics for climate mitigation, focusing on potential risks to marginalized communities, supported by interviews and focus groups.
 Also reviewing best practices from toolkits addressing agriculture, climate change, social justice, and genomics.
-In progress
+Complete

 2. Survey